Commentary

 While China’s exports to Russia are growing, particularly in the automotive sector, the share of exports to the rest of the world has decreased by an even larger margin.
 Additionally, much of China’s exports are driven by foreign-invested firms, many of which are now leaving, along with domestic firms.

 The U.S. trade war has continued since 2016 under the Trump administration, and the Biden administration continued and intensified the tariffs.
-As well, presidential candidate and Vice President Kamala Harris may continue President Joe Biden’s trade policies.
+Additionally, presidential candidate Vice President Kamala Harris may continue President Joe Biden’s trade policies.
 Trump has stated that he would impose tariffs as high as 60 percent to 100 percent on most products and 100 percent to 200 percent on Chinese EV imports.
 UBS has determined that a 60 percent tariff would halve China’s growth.
 Given the size difference between the two economies and the U.S. growth rate, halving China’s growth would prevent it from ever surpassing the United States.

 As for China’s domestic economy, the ongoing structural weaknesses driving away investment and causing exports to decline remain unresolved.
-The real estate debt bubble threatening the economy is well-known, but another ticking time bomb that receives less attention is local governments teetering on the brink of insolvency.
+The real estate debt bubble threatening the economy is well-known, but another ticking time bomb that receives less attention is that local governments are teetering on the brink of insolvency.

 Local government debt in China is estimated to be as much as $11 trillion, with $800 billion at risk of default.
 Much of this debt stems from infrastructure projects, transportation, and housing developments that were never completed, sold, or materialized.
 Desperate for cash, local governments falling behind on payments are now hounding private companies, demanding millions in back taxes, sometimes based on decades-old assessments.
-This, along with the PBOC rate cuts, signals an economy in crisis and a regime running out of solutions.
+This, along with the People’s Bank of China’s rate cuts, signals an economy in crisis and a regime running out of solutions.

 At each Plenum and with every five-year plan or Xi’s economic proclamation, the CCP claims to recognize the need to reform the economy and shift to a more sustainable model, less dependent on infrastructure investment and exports.
 However, no major changes have materialized.
 It seems that even the most optimistic foreign companies and investors are done waiting and are finally pulling their money out of China—and many Chinese companies are doing the same.